Explainable multiple abnormality classification of chest CT volumes: Results

 \subsubsection{AxialNet outperforms competing methods}

 AxialNet is the first multilabel CT scan abnormality classification model that has built-in explainability.
 To understand how the built-in explainability affects performance, we compare AxialNet to previously published and alternative architectures, including fully ``black box'' models such as CTNet.
-We find that AxialNet outperforms all these models including CTNet on both classification and localization (Table \ref{tab:ALTandABL}).
+We find that AxialNet outperforms these models on both classification and localization (Table \ref{tab:ALTandABL}).
+For an analysis of abnormality-specific performance, see Appendix Section \ref{sec:abn-specific-perf}.